Moths: Amazing, beautiful, important and in need of study

 - Moths also tend to hold their wings in a tent-like fashion that hides their abdomen.
 In contrast, butterflies fold their wings vertically over their backs.

-- Butterflies primarily fly in the daytime, while moths generally fly at night, with some exceptions, which is why they aren’t as easily observed as butterflies.
+- Butterflies primarily fly during the day time, while moths generally fly at night, with some exceptions, which is why they aren’t as easily observed as butterflies.

-The recent publication of new guide books about moth identification has made them easier to identify.
+Guide books about moth identification makes them easier to identify.

-Why are moths important and why you should you care about them?
+Why moths are important and why you should care about them

 Many people see the value of birds, plants and animals but think less of the role of insects such as moths.

-in North America there are over 11,800 moth species north of Mexico, which is more than 10 times as many species as birds.
+In the United States and Canada, there are around 12,000 moth species, which is more than 10 times as many species as birds.
 Moths are some of the most diverse and successful organisms on Earth, with an amazing diversity of colours and patterns.
 Some, like the wood nymph moth shown in the photo above, are patterned to look like a bird dropping in order to avoid predation.